lich4/ChargeLimiter/Readme.md

 * Capacity higher than specified value
 * Temparature higher than specified value

-Test on iPhone6/7+iOS12/13 with Checkra1n jailbreak, and iPhone7/X/11+iOS15/16 with TrollStore.
+Test on  iPhone6/7+iOS12/13 Checkra1n/Unc0ver/Odyssey; iPhone7/X/11+iOS15/16 Palera1n/Dopamine/TrollStore.
 If you have better ideas, please join the project and push your code